The Court upgraded to NextGen on November 23, 2020.

-Central Sign-On allows attorneys to maintain one account across all NextGen courts (appellate, bankruptcy, and district).
-What this means is that attorneys will be able to use one login and password to access all NextGen courts where they have permission to file, as well as to access PACER for all courts.
+Central Sign-On allows electronic filers to maintain one account across all NextGen courts (appellate, bankruptcy, and district).
+Attorneys are now able to use their PACER credentials to access all NextGen courts where they have permission to file.

-Please note that you will only need one PACER account for filing and viewing in NextGen.
-You can use the Change PACER Exemption Status instructions to toggle in between exempt and not exempt status.
+Attorneys with a fee exemption only need one PACER account for filing and viewing in NextGen.
+Exempt users should use the toggle feature within NextGen to alternate between exempt and not exempt status.

-Pacer Administrative Accounts ("PAA") - Firms may centralize Pacer billing through a PACER Administrative Account to help manage attorney accounts and have individual accounts centrally billed for PACER access fees.
-To register for a PACER Administrative Account, please visit https://pacer.uscourts.gov/register-account/group-billing
+Pacer Administrative Accounts help allow multiple individual accounts to be centrally billed for PACER access fees.
+To register for a PACER Administrative Account, please visit https://pacer.uscourts.gov/register-account/group-billing.